Firobe/nes-ml/README.md

 ## Build & Install

 Run `opam install .` or just `dune build`.
 The executable name is simply `nes`.
+I recommend using a build with `flambda` activated for more performance.

 ## Usage